Christen Roper: Women's National Basketball Association

-Christen signed a free-agent contract with the Sacramento Monarchs and made it on the roster in early 2003.
-Sacramento Monarchs waived her in May.
+Roper signed a free-agent contract with the Sacramento Monarchs and made it on the training-camp roster in early 2003.
+The Monarchs waived her in May.
+Roper never appeared in a regular-season game for Sacramento.

 Overseas

-After her brief stint in the WNBA, she played in the EuroLeague Women for the Marburg Marlins, which was one of the top woman's team in Division One of Germany's Federal Basketball League.
+After her brief stint in WNBA training camp, Roper played in the EuroLeague Women for the Marburg Marlins, which was one of the top women's team in Division One of Germany's Federal Basketball League.
 She averaged 8.3 points and 7.8 rebounds per game.

-In 2004, she signed with Panserraikos, a professional Greek team in Serres.
+In 2004, Roper signed with Panserraikos, a professional Greek team in Serres.

-In 2005, she played in the professional Diekirch League in Luxembourg on T-71 Dudelange.
+In 2005, Roper played in the professional Diekirch League in Luxembourg on T-71 Dudelange.
 The Diekirch League is the highest professional basketball league.

-In 2006, Christen played for the Division II Spanish team, Baloncesto de Santa Cruz de Tenerife.
+In 2006, Roper played for the Division II Spanish team, Baloncesto de Santa Cruz de Tenerife.

 Post career

-After multiple injuries, Christen retired in 2007 from professional basketball and moved back to the states.
+After multiple injuries, Roper retired in 2007 from professional basketball and moved back to the United States.
 She got a degree of kinesiology in 2008 from Santa Barbara Business College.
-She then became the Director of Basketball Operations and personal trainer at the Mercer University.
+She then became the director of basketball operations and personal trainer at the Mercer University.
 In 2009, she decided to move back to California.

-She became actively involved in developing basketball talent for post players.
+Roper became actively involved in developing basketball talent for post players.
 She was an integral part of the coaching staff at the Pete Newell Tall Women's Basketball Camp.
 Also on the staff was Ann Meyers and Bill McClintock.
-She has also worked with NBA Centers on their post work at the Pete Newell's Big Man Camp, including the likes of Shawn Bradley and Shaquille O'Neal.
+She has also worked with NBA centers on their post work at the Pete Newell's Big Man Camp, including the likes of Shawn Bradley and Shaquille O'Neal.